 Create and Modify Columns

-The slide-in CREATE A COLUMN / MODIFY A COLUMN dialog is where you define your table's columns.
 As mentioned above, each column has a name, a data type and a width and can optionally have decimal places, a description and data validation rules.
-These are all defined in the dialog (note).
+These are all defined in the Table Designer (note).

 To add a new column, click the New (+) icon at the bottom of the Column Names panel.